top of page

 Common gut issues linked to hypothyroidism:

-• Leaky gut (intestinal permeability) – Triggers immune system overactivation
+• Leaky gut (intestinal permeability) – Triggers immune system overactivation/Hashimoto's

 • Dysbiosis (imbalanced gut bacteria) – Affects thyroid hormone metabolism